-19.0 Accountability & Public Information
+19. Accountability and Public Information

-- 19.1 For reasons of security and confidentiality, access to the CCTV monitoring room is restricted in accordance with this Code of Practice.
-However, in the interest of openness and accountability, anyone wishing to visit the room may be permitted to do so, subject to the approval of, and after making prior arrangements with, the Manager of the System (Security Manager). - 19.2 Cameras will not be used to look into private residential property.
+- 19.1.
+For reasons of security and confidentiality, access to the CCTV monitoring room is restricted in accordance with this Code of Practice.
+However, in the interest of openness and accountability, anyone wishing to visit the room may be permitted to do so, subject to the approval of, and after making prior arrangements with, the Manager of the System (Security Manager). - 19.2.
+Cameras will not be used to look into private residential property.
 Where the equipment permits it 'Privacy zones' will be programmed into the system as required in order to ensure that the interior of any private residential property within range of the system is not surveyed by the cameras.
-If such 'zones' cannot be programmed the operators will be specifically trained in privacy issues. - 19.3 A member of the public wishing to register a complaint with regard to any aspect of 'The System' may do so by contacting the System Manager's office.
+If such 'zones' cannot be programmed the operators will be specifically trained in privacy issues. - 19.3.
+A member of the public wishing to register a complaint with regard to any aspect of 'The System' may do so by contacting the System Manager's office.
 All complaints shall be dealt with in accordance with The College's Complaints Procedure, a copy of which may be obtained from Walsall College.
-Any performance issues identified will be considered under the organisations disciplinary procedures to which all members of The College including CCTV personnel are subject. - 19.4 All CCTV staff are contractually subject to regulations governing confidentiality and discipline.
+Any performance issues identified will be considered under the organisations disciplinary procedures to which all members of The College including CCTV personnel are subject. - 19.4.
+All CCTV staff are contractually subject to regulations governing confidentiality and discipline.
 An individual who suffers damage or distress by reason of any contravention of this Code of Practice may be entitled to compensation.

-20.0 System Owner
+20. System Owner

-- 20.1 The position of the manager of The System (not the monitoring room Supervisor), named at Appendix A, being the nominated representative of the system owners, will have unrestricted personal access to the CCTV monitoring room and will be responsible for receiving regular and frequent reports from the monitoring room Supervisor of the system. - 20.2 The College will nominate a committee with a specific responsibility for receiving and considering those reports. - 20.3 Formal consultation will take place between the owners and the managers of the system with regard to all aspects, including this Code of Practice and the Procedural Manual.
+- 20.1.
+The position of the manager of The System (not the monitoring room Supervisor), named at Appendix A, being the nominated representative of the system owners, will have unrestricted personal access to the CCTV monitoring room and will be responsible for receiving regular and frequent reports from the monitoring room Supervisor of the system. - 20.2.
+The College will nominate a committee with a specific responsibility for receiving and considering those reports. - 20.3.
+Formal consultation will take place between the owners and the managers of the system with regard to all aspects, including this Code of Practice and the Procedural Manual.

-21.0 System Manager
+21. System Manager

-21.1 The nominated manager named at Appendix A will have day-to-day responsibility for the system as a whole.
+- 21.1.
+The nominated manager named at Appendix A will have day-to-day responsibility for the system as a whole. - 21.2.
+The system will be subject to annual audit by the College Audit Body (or nominated deputy whose organisational level of responsibility is at least equal to that of the system manager, but who is not the system manager).